cenckov/Microshell/README.md

 # Microshell

-A simple Microshell for Linux with basic functions
+A simple shell for Linux with basic functions

 List of commands: